ska-telescope/developer.skatelescope.org/src/development/cplusplus-codeguide.rst

 README.md
 """""""""
-        Should at the very least provide a brief discription, installation instructions, pre-requisites
+        Should at the very least provide a brief description, installation instructions, pre-requisites

 src